 When I answer the question, “So what do you do?“, I rarely ever introduce myself as an entrepreneur.
-Among those who don’t get it, it doesn’t matter (I’ve tried, believe me) and among those who do, well, it does not need to be said.
+Because for those who don’t get it, it takes too long to explain and for those who do, well, it does not need to be said.

 But still, a part of me wonders how saying the words actually feels: